iam-sandeep-82/OCR-Extractor/README.md

-## OCR Web-Application integrate with AWS Textract Service.
+## Django powered OCR Web-Application integrate with AWS Textract Service.

 Now easily extract text from any handwritten documents in a seconds with a accurate results.